Camping party ideas for a fun filled kid's celebration!

 If you have a kid whose birthday falls over the summer then you are in for a campers treat.
-Most kids love camping whether it is in your backyard or out in the woods.
+Most will love camping whether it is in your backyard or out in the woods.
 It's fun, it's exciting and it's like a great big sleepover - outdoors!

 Setting up camp outside is the best solution but if you haven't got enough room, don't worry as you could always go to a public camping ground, make use of a friend's yard or even use a terrace or a large room in your house.

-Your Kids Camping Party invitations could go something like this:
+Your Kid's Camping Party invitations could go something like this:

 Set up the tents in advance unless you want to make it a team activity for older kids.
 Place the tents near to the house (if in your backyard) and near a door for easy access to the toilet.
 If setting up camp indoors, clear the room of all furniture to give as much space as possible.
-I find it is more fun and causes less anxiety if you can have the kids in just one or two tents.
+I find it is more fun and causes less anxiety if you can have them in just one or two tents.

 Decorate the tents with streamers and balloons and having bunting linking the tents together.

 Make a large wooden sign at the entrance to the "Camp Site" and have other signs pointing the way to the toilets and showers, picnic area and wildlife trail.